 When the transfer shifter lever moves around a bit it’s usually no big deal at all.
 Vibrations in the drivetrain and engine can cause this combined with an uneven driving surface.
 It is not a very serious issue and nothing to stress about.
-However, if the rubber mounts are worn or perished and become more loose than usual it could have shifted further than normal or just enough to bend or break the junction.
-The transmission and the transfer case are positioned quite a bit lower than the rubber mounts with the transmission shifter lever positioned above it.
+However, if the rubber mounts are worn or perished and become more loose than usual they could have shifted further than normal or just enough to bend or break the junction.
+The transmission and the transfer case are positioned quite a bit lower than the rubber mounts with the transmission shifter lever positioned above them.
 Hence, any slight movement will be exaggerated and the lever seems to float.

 This is caused by the TC or Transmission mounts allowing more movement and shifting than it is designed to, causing the shifter movement to be exaggerated even more.
-This could also result in the junction to pop off the linkage.
+This could also result in the junction popping off the linkage.
 If the lever is really loose, then the linkage has almost definitely broken or the junction could be rusted or damaged.

 Broken or missing tension bolt

-The bottom of part of the shift rod is shaped like a small U and slots over a spall pin.
+The bottom part of the shift rod is shaped like a small U and slots over a spall pin.
 There are a nut and bolt that is used to adjust the tension and fasten it and keep it in place.
 If this nut and bolt fall off, your shifter will be loose and lack tension.